sherzod-hakimov/sherzod-hakimov.github.io/_pages/publications.md

 You can find the complete list of articles on my <a href="https://scholar.google.com/citations?user=7cm4SVgAAAAJ&hl=en">Google Scholar</a> or <a href="https://dblp.org/pid/117/6023.html">DBLP</a> profiles.

+Cheema, G.S., Hakimov, S., Müller-Budack, E. and Ewerth, R., (2021).
+On the Role of Images for Analyzing Claims in Social Media.
+In the Proceedings of the CLEOPATRA workshop co-located with The Web Conference (WWW) [PDF](http://ceur-ws.org/Vol-2829/paper3.pdf) [Git repo](https://github.com/cleopatra-itn/image_text_claim_detection)

 Demidova, E., Hakimov, S., Winters, J. and Tadic, M., (2021).
 Proceedings of the 2nd International Workshop on Cross-lingual Event-centric Open Analytics co-located with the 30th The Web Conference (WWW 2021) [CEUR Vol-2829](http://ceur-ws.org/Vol-2829/) [Workshop page](http://cleopatra-workshop.l3s.uni-hannover.de)